Norman Uphoff: Early life and career

-Uphoff was raised on a Wisconsin dairy farm.
-In 1966, he took his master's degree from Princeton University in public affairs.
-He then earned a doctorate in political science, public administration, and development economics from the University of California at Berkeley in 1970, at which time he began teaching at Cornell University.
-There he chaired the Rural Development Committee until 1990 and worked on various aspects of participatory development: local organization, farmer associations, irrigation management, and other approaches to assisting small farmers in the developing world.
-In the 1980s, he served on USAID's Research Advisory Committee and the South Asia Committee of the U.S. Social Science Research Council, and for over four decades has been a consultant for the World Bank, USAID, the United Nations, FAO, the Ford Foundation, the Consultative Group on International Agricultural Research, and other agencies.
-After being appointed as the first director of CIIFAD in 1990, his work became focused more on strategies for sustainable agriculture and rural development.
-Professor Uphoff teaches the CIPA core foundation course, GOVT 6927: Planning and Management of Agricultural and Rural Development.
+Uphoff grew up on a Wisconsin dairy farm and did his first degree at the University of Minnesota, graduating in 1963.
+In 1966, he completed a master's degree at Princeton University in modernization of developing areas, and then he earned a doctorate in political science from the University of California at Berkeley in 1970, with concentrations also in public administration and development economics.

+After receiving his PhD degree, he joined the faculty of Cornell University, where he formed a multi-disciplinary Rural Development Committee and chaired it until 1990, working on participatory development, local organization, irrigation management, assisting small farmers in the developing world, and social capital.

+In the 1980s, he served on the Research Advisory Committee of the US Agency for International Development, and on the South Asia Committee of the U.S. Social Science Research Council.
+He was at various times a consultant for the World Bank, USAID, the United Nations, FAO, the Ford Foundation, the Consultative Group on International Agricultural Research, and other agencies.
+After being appointed as the first director of CIIFAD in 1990, his work focused more on initiatives for sustainable agriculture and broad-based rural development.